JackLich10/Duke_DataFest2020/README.md

 Data Dictionary:

-Number of Observations: 102
+Number of Observations: 51

 Number of Variables: 28

 Description of Variables:

-`country` or `state`: Identifying variable for a particular country or state's google mobility trend data
+`state`: Identifying variable for a particular state's google mobility trend data

 `date`: Date of community mobility report